Sitecore/jss/docs/data/routes/docs/getting-started/jss-server-install/en.md

 ## Scaled Sitecore Installations

-If you are installing the JSS server components to a scaled Sitecore installation (i.e. production environments with separate CM and CD servers), additional configuration is required to complete the JSS installation for the CD (Content Delivery) servers.
+If you are installing the Headless server components to a scaled Sitecore installation (i.e. production environments with separate CM and CD servers), additional configuration is required to complete the Headless installation for the CD (Content Delivery) servers.

 1. Extract the server components Sitecore package with an unzip tool such as 7-Zip.
 1. Extract the inner `package.zip` the same way.
 Ignore any unzip warnings about `sc_*.txt` files.